 Life at depth

+In 1989, at an ocean point known as Station M, researchers began collecting biological material as it sank to the depths.
+The traps were roughly 600 metres and 50 metres above the ocean floor, and the catch was simple enough: dead plankton, fish excrement, mineral dusts and the carcases of tiny creatures will all ultimately sink and settle on the sea bottom.
+Nature wastes nothing: this rotting material provides food for impoverished communities scrabbling for survival at the ocean bottom, so far from the Sun’s light.
+When the food supply fails, such communities have a hard time.
+A sudden periodic bloom of plankton at the surface – itself an indicator of changing seasons and conditions – might guarantee a period of plenty, with enough left over to help some creatures survive the next famine.
 The research team sank a time-lapse camera that provided hourly snapshots of change over a 20 square metre segment of the ocean floor.
 They checked seasonal changes to the sediment and the bottom water by lowering an instrument called a free vehicle grab respirometer to take samples, and in 2011, they started using an autonomous deep sea vehicle called a benthic rover to take high resolution pictures of the ocean bottom.
 They also used satellite imagery to measure changes in chlorophyll — the agency of photosynthesis — at the ocean surface